 - Are you open to trying to meet with a different therapist?

 For you: Are you leaving your therapist because you’re doing fine with coping with your stress and maintaining wellness?
 If yes. then it’s likely that you can end your relationship to your current therapist without finding a new provider.

 However, just because you don’t want to see this particular therapist doesn’t mean you’re ready to step away from therapy completely.
-Consider using our Depression Wellness Analyzer to assess changes in symptoms and level of wellness.
+Consider using a mood tracker to assess changes in symptoms and level of wellness.
 If you’re still having difficulty managing stress or experiencing symptoms that interfere with the quality of your life, we suggest that you find a new provider.

 For your loved one: Your loved one could be ending therapy because they are sustaining their wellness.
 Therapy may have served its purpose, which could be apparent by your loved one’s well-managed symptoms, coping mechanisms to handle the stress of life, and positively-changed mood.